nhmvienna/Workshop_III_GitHub/README.md

 ![changes](images/GithubAtom/image015.png)

 As before, you need to stage the changes and add a description before committing the changes.
-Once this is done, you can push the changes, by pressing the same small button as before
+Once this is done, you can push the changes, by pressing the same small button as before.

 ![final](images/GithubAtom/image014.png)